 - 1. Two (2) primary roadway construction projects with a minimum construction value of \$10,000,000 for the roadway work. - 2.
-One (1) interstate construction/reconstruction project with demonstrated experience coordinating and monitoring maintenance of traffic (MOT). - 3.
+One (1) at grade interstate interchange construction/reconstruction project with demonstrated experience coordinating and monitoring maintenance of traffic (MOT). - 3.
 Demonstrated signal or intersection work with construction phasing on one of these projects.